Skip to content

 Dashboard & Daemon

 OpenKoi provides a rich set of observability tools: a TUI built with ratatui, a diagnostic doctor command, a background daemon for automated tasks, and an interactive REPL for conversational usage.
-This page covers all of them.
+The cognitive commands (reflect, trust, mind, world) complement these tools by providing deep inspection of the agent's decision-making process.
+This page covers the operational side.

 Status Command